Opinion dynamics: Statistical physics and beyond: Mathematical and computational methods

 There is a further distinction between so-called {\em heterogeneous} and {\em homogeneous} versions of the pair approximation.
 The heterogeneous pair approximation explicitly distinguishes between nodes of different degrees.
 That is to say, the probabilities above depend on the degree $k$, and thus we write $\rho_k(t)$, $p_k(t)$ and $q_k(t)$.
 Both $p_k$ and $q_k$ can be written in terms of sums (over $m$) of $m s_{k,m}$ and $m i_{k,m}$, respectively, relating the pair approximation to the \ames \cite{gleeson_high-accuracy_2011,gleeson_binary-state_2013}.
 Indeed, a system of coupled differential equations for $\rho_k$, $p_k$, and $q_k$ can be derived by asserting that $s_{k, m}= (1 - \rho_k) \ell$ and $i_{k,m}=\rho_k \ell'$, where the integer random variables $\ell$ and $\ell'$ follow binomial distributions $B_{k, \ell}(p_k)$ and $B_{k, \ell'}(q_k)$, respectively, with $B_{k,\ell}(p) = \binom{k}{\ell} p^\ell (1-p)^{k-\ell}$.
 In a network with maximal degree $k_{\rm max}$, the heterogeneous pair approximation is a closed system with $3k_m+1$ degrees of freedom (these are $\rho_k$ for $k=0,\dots,k_{\rm max}$, and $p_k$ and $q_k$ for $k=1,\dots,k_{\rm max}$).

 The homogeneous pair approximation is applicable to random regular networks (all nodes with the same degree $k$).
 The three relevant variables $\rho$, $p$, and $q$ are not independent degrees of freedom, leading to a closed system of two coupled equations for the fraction of infected nodes $\rho$ and the density of active links (the probability that a randomly chosen link connects nodes in different states) \cite{vazquez_analytical_2008}.
-A similar reduction can also be used as an approximation for heterogeneous networks by neglecting the dependence of $\rho_k$, $p_k$ and $q_k$ on $k$.
+A similar reduction can also be used as an approximation for heterogeneous networks (if the degree distribution is sufficiently narrow) by neglecting the dependence of $\rho_k$, $p_k$ and $q_k$ on $k$.

 \paragraph{Heterogeneous and homogeneous mean-field approximation.}